-- 8.1 Approve annually budget and ensure resources are allocated to achieve desired results. - 8.2 Approve annually the Preventative Maintenance and Renewal Plan and amendments. - 8.3 Review facilities master plan and establish long-range capital priorities. - 8.4 Approve the submission of capital projects to the Ministry of Education. - 8.5 Authorize, by resolution, the borrowing of required monies to cover necessary expenditures while waiting for revenues. - 8.6 Appoint an auditor and set the terms of engagement. - 8.7 Receive the audit report and the management letter and ensure quality indicators are met. - 8.7 Monitor revenues and expenditures on a monthly basis. - 8.8 Set the mandate for employee group negotiations. - 8.9 Review and approve the Trustee Remuneration Guidelines. - 8.10 Review and approve compensation for out-of-scope staff as per contracts. - 8.11 Approve emergency expenditures over \$100,000.00 in excess of the budget.
-(The Board authorizes the Director to approve emergency expenditures under \$100,000.00.)
+- 8.1 Approve annually budget and ensure resources are allocated to achieve desired results. - 8.2 Approve annually the Preventative Maintenance and Renewal Plan and amendments. - 8.3 Review facilities master plan and establish long-range capital priorities. - 8.4 Approve the submission of capital projects to the Ministry of Education. - 8.5 Authorize, by resolution, the borrowing of required monies to cover necessary expenditures while waiting for revenues. - 8.6 Appoint an auditor and set the terms of engagement. - 8.7 Receive the audit report and the management letter and ensure quality indicators are met. - 8.7 Monitor revenues and expenditures on a monthly basis. - 8.8 Set the mandate for employee group negotiations. - 8.9 Review and approve the Trustee Remuneration Guidelines in the second year of the Board's term of office and other times as necessary. - 8.10 Review and approve compensation for out-of-scope staff as per contracts. - 8.11 Approve emergency expenditures over \$100,000.00 in excess of the budget.
+(The Board authorizes the Director to approve emergency expenditures under \$100,000.00.) - 9.
+Appeals, Hearings, and Disclosures - 9.1 Ensure there are accessible, fair and safe disclosure processes in place and monitored. - 9.2 Ensure there are appropriate processes and effective trustee training and guidance to hear appeals and conduct hearings that may be required by legislation, regulation, or administrative procedures.